cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 #### DefaultScheduler
 This is just a sample scheduler suitable only for the single cluster setup.
 In that case, it schedules all the instances in the one cluster which is part of the setup.
 It is not suitable for the multi-cluster setup.
 #### Round Robin Scheduler
 As the name suggests, round robin scheduler schedules instances in round robin fashion.
-At this point, it does not take care of capacity and if interoperator restarts, it starts scheduling from the beginning.
+At this point, it does not take care of capacity and if interoperator restarts, it loses the state about the next cluster to be scheduled and starts scheduling from the beginning.
 #### Least filled Scheduler
 This scheduler schedules instance in the least filled cluster.
 ### Provisioner